-I wish to thank Dr. Neminath Hubballi for the kind support and valuable guidance.
+I wish to thank Dr. Somnath Dey for the kind support and valuable guidance.

 Furthermore I would also like to acknowledge with much appreciation the crucial role of our mentors Mr. Vikram Patel and Mr. Anmol Arora, who gave the permission to use all required equipment and the necessary materials to complete the project.
 I have to appreciate the guidance given by other supervisors, as well as the panels especially in our project presentation that has improved my presentation skills, thanks to their comments and advices.
-I would also like to thank Mr. Nikhil Tripathi for his valuable suggestions in making this report.

-It is their help and support, due to which I became able to complete this design and technical report.
+It is their help and support, due to which I became able to complete the design and technical report.
 Without their support this report would not have been possible.